JigsManzano12/ETH_DEGEN/README.md

 2. Compile and deploy the contract using a Solidity development environment or a tool like Remix:
     - **Using Remix**:
         1. Open [Remix](https://remix.ethereum.org/).
-        2. Load the `DegenToken.sol` contract file.
+        2. Load the `Degen.sol` contract file.
         3. Compile the contract.
         4. Deploy the contract on an Ethereum testnet or the mainnet.